This park is currently closed due to fire hazard.

 - Spahats Creek – Easy walk to viewing platform provides spectacular views of Spahats Falls and the canyon where Spahats Creek has cut through layers of volcanic rock.
 Shaden viewing platform provides a view of Clearwater River Corridor.

-In addtion to the opportunities listed above, this park offers a number of other recreational opportunities (including guided hiking tours).
-Click here to view a non-government web link, for additional information.
+In addtion to the opportunities listed above, this park offers a number of other recreational opportunities, including guided hiking tours.

 In areas of the park used by those commercial park Use permit holders offering horseback riding opportunities, horseback use is permissible by the general public without additional authorization.
 These trails include: the Flat Iron, Hemp Creek Canyon Lands, Hoodoo Rim Trail, Green Mountain, White Horse Bluffs, Tote Road, Still water, Majerus, Blackwater, and Bee Farm.